 - Listen to Anne Phyfe Palmer talk about prenatal yoga with Megan Sukys on KUOW’s Sound Focus

 Seattle Mayor’s Small Business Award Winning Application

-Written in 2008 by 8 Limbs Owner and Director, Anne Phyfe Palmer
+Written in 2008 by 8 Limbs Founder and Teacher Training Director, Anne Phyfe Palmer

 TELL US YOUR BUSINESS HISTORY.

 One could trace my business history back to a yoga book my parents gave me when I was about 7, but yoga didn’t really stick at that point!
 I am a go-getter who learned to deal with my excess physical energy through exercise at a young age.
 The discovery of aerobics classes provided me with a healthy community to learn from, and I started to teach them at age 16.
 I knew how to teach without really training, and have always understood what people want to do with their bodies to feel good.
 Ten years, an English degree, and a few years of working in an office later, I was able to turn that intuitive understanding into a business.

 When a friend casually asked what my dream business would be, “Yoga Studio” immediately popped into my head.
 At that time I was working at Common Ground, a holistic health monthly in Seattle, connecting to this new network, and had finally fallen in love with yoga.
 It brought together my longtime passions for physical movement, personal growth, and community into one practice.